Reading time: 6 min.

 Minoxidil is designed for daily use, so most users must apply Minoxidil everyday to see continued results.

 If you’re thinking about discontinuing Minoxidil, it’s important to note the possible side effects after stopping Minoxidil.
-In this article, discover what happens when you stop using Minoxidil, and all the factors you should consider before stopping this hair loss treatment.
+In this article, discover what happens when you stop using Minoxidil, and all the factors you should consider before stopping this hair loss medication.

 Table of Contents

-How Minoxidil works
+How Minoxidil works at treating hair loss

 Results of using 5% Minoxidil for 6 months